UPatras-ANeMoS/UPAT_Delta_Robot/README.md

 In this repository, you can find all instructions, drivers and simulations for the UPAT Delta Robot.<br>
-  -Instructions can be found in the "" pdf.
+  -Instructions can be found in the "" pdf,<br>
   -Drivers are located in the ROS_codes folder and
-  -Simulations are located in the Gazebo_codes folder
+  -Simulations are located in the Gazebo_codes folder.